 The generator is an engine and, just like the main engines, requires cooling water.
 Water is supplied to the generator through the intake and strainer located just aft of the generator.
 Raw water is taken in via the raw water intake and then passes through the strainer and is discharged through the exhaust of the generator.
-(See Generator Owner's Manual for more details)
+Consult the DC Electric Chapter (Chapter 7) of this manual for more information about your generator option.